Regularized Periods and the global Gan-Gross-Prasad conjecture : The case of $U(n+2r) \times U(n)$: Introduction

+\begin{rem}Theorem \ref{rthm} bears a resemblance to \cite[Theorem 5.3]{JZ}, which pertains to the reciprocal non-vanishing of Bessel periods.
+However, it is worth noting that while the proof of \cite[Theorem 5.3]{JZ} indispensably relies on the assumption regarding the unramified calculation of specific local zeta integrals, we establish Theorem \ref{rthm} without recourse to such an assumption.
+Furthermore, it's noteworthy that Theorem \ref{rthm} harbors potential utility in establishing the direction (ii) to (i) within the GGP conjecture, as demonstrated in \cite[Cor.
+6.11]{JZ}. \end{rem} \end{rem}

 This paper is organized as follows.
-In Section 2, we introduce the general definition of automorphic forms on certain non-reductive groups modeled after Jacobi forms.
-In Section 3, we define the mixed truncation operator which sends an automorphic form on a certain non-reductive group to a rapidly decreasing automorphic form on a reductive group.
-Using this mixed truncation, we define the regularized trilinear period integrals and the regularized Bessel and Fourier-Jacobi periods in Section 4.
-In Section 5, after introducing the Jacquet module corresponding to Fourier-Jacobi character, we prove a lemma which is required to prove a vanishing property of regularized periods involving certain residual Eisenstein series.
-In Section 6, we explain the definition of (residual) Eisenstein series and review \cite[Proposition 5.3]{IY} which manifests the correlation of analytic properties of Eisenstein series with the behavior of the associated Rankin-Selberg $L$-functions.
-In Section 7, we prove various lemmas that will be used in the proof of our main theorem.
-Based on these lemmas, we prove our main theorem in Section 8.
-We stress that the proofs for Lemma \ref{Jac} and for Lemma \ref{l1} must each be approached separately according to whether $r=0$ or $r>0$.
+In Section 2, we establish some general notations and in Section 3, we give a definition of automorphic forms on certain non-reductive groups modeled after Jacobi forms.
+In Section 4, we explain the GGP triplets to which our mixed truncation is designed and in Section 5, we define the mixed truncation operator which maps an automorphic form on a certain non-reductive group to a rapidly decreasing automorphic form on a reductive group.
+Using this mixed truncation, we can define the regularized trilinear period integrals and the regularized Bessel and Fourier--Jacobi periods in Section 6.
+In Section 7, after introducing the Jacquet module corresponding to the Fourier--Jacobi character, we prove a lemma which is required to prove a vanishing property of regularized periods involving certain residual Eisenstein series.
+In Section 8, we explain the definition of (residual) Eisenstein series and review \cite[Proposition 5.3]{IY} which manifests the correlation of analytic properties of Eisenstein series with the behavior of the associated Rankin-Selberg $L$-functions.
+In Section 9, we prove various lemmas required to establish Theorem \ref{rthm}, which claims the reciprocal non-vanishing of the Fourier--Jacobi periods.
+Guided by Theorem \ref{rthm}, the culmination of our endeavor is the proof of our main theorem, presented in Section 10.

+We stress that separate approaches need to be taken to prove Lemma \ref{Jac} and for Lemma \ref{l1} according to whether $r=0$ or $r>0$ because the relevant twisted Jacquet modules are totally different.
 Threrefore, we cannot reduce the proof of our main theorem to a single one for all ranks.
-This is in contrast to the case of the local GGP conjecture, where one can reduce the local GGP for $r>0$ to that of $r=0$. (cf. \cite[Theorem 19.1]{Gan2}.)
+This is in contrast to the case of the local GGP conjecture, where one can reduce the local GGP for $r>0$ to that of $r=0$ (cf. \cite[Theorem 19.1]{Gan2}).